 Remedios Varo – Originally Spanish, she came to Mexico City later in her life and died relatively young.
 She is of the Mexican Surrealist tradition of the 1940s and 50s and left much artwork despite her short life.

-Mathias Goeritz – Born in Poland in 1912 when it was Germany, this architect has left his mark on Mexico City in many places.
+Mathias Goeritz – Born in Poland in 1912 when it was part of Germany, this architect has left his mark on Mexico City in many places.
 His striking sculptures grace churches, public spaces and the UNAM campus.

 Walter Reuter – A German photographer who created a true bond of the heart with many indigenous communities throughout Mexico, and documented their lives with vision, talent, love and respect.